DHTMLX/gantt-docs/data/desktop/task_object_operations.md

 gantt.getTaskBarHeight(2); // -> 25
 ~~~

-Note, if the **bar_height** config is specified to "full", the method calculates the height of the task bar in pixels.
+Note, if the **bar_height** property is specified to "full", the method calculates the height of the task bar in pixels.

 Task end date
 ----------------------------------------